Uses, Dosage, Warnings And Side Effects Of Metformin

 Metformin is an oral diabetes medication that helps to control blood sugar levels.
 It can be used in conjunction with a healthy diet and exercise to improve blood sugar control in adults with type 2 diabetes.
 Metformin may also be used with insulin but is not used for treating type 1 diabetes.
-In this article we discuss the metformin side effects, uses, and dosage.
+In this article we discuss the uses, dosage, warnings and side effects of metformin.

 Metformin is a medication used to treat and help prevent type 2 diabetes.
 It is also used when treating polycystic ovary syndrome (PCOS), even though it is not officially approved for PCOS.